-At the Target step of the wizard, define the target backup repository for the backup copy job and retention policy settings.
+At the Target step of the wizard, define a target backup repository and retention policy settings:

-You cannot enable GFS retention settings if you use a backup repository with rotated drives as the target backup repository.
+You cannot enable GFS retention settings if you use a repository with rotated drives as a target backup repository.